Quo Vadis (1951 film): Critical reaction

 Bosley Crowther of The New York Times wrote in a mixed review, "Here is a staggering combination of cinema brilliance and sheer banality, of visual excitement and verbal boredom, of historical pretentiousness and sex."
 Crowther thought that even Cecil B. DeMille's The Sign of the Cross "had nothing to match the horrendous and morbid spectacles of human brutality and destruction that Director Mervyn LeRoy has got in this.
-But within and around these visual triumph and rich imagistic displays is tediously twined a hackneyed romance that threatens to set your teeth on edge."
+But within and around these visual triumphs and rich imagistic displays is tediously twined a hackneyed romance that threatens to set your teeth on edge."
 Variety wrote that the film was "right up there with Birth of a Nation and Gone With the Wind for box-office performance.
 It has size, scope, splash, and dash, giving for the first time in a long while credence to the now-clichéd 'super-colossal' term.
 This is a super-spectacle in all its meaning."
 Edwin Schallert of the Los Angeles Times declared it "one of the most tremendous if not the greatest pictures ever made ...
 Its pictorial lavishness has never been equaled in any other production."
 Richard L. Coe of The Washington Post called it "a fabulously entertaining movie.
 Though the expansive, expensive film from the celebrated novel runs over three hours on the Palace screen, you won't believe you've been there nearly that long."
 Harrison's Reports declared, "For sheer opulence, massiveness of sets, size of cast, and beauty of Technicolor photography, no picture ever produced matches 'Quo Vadis'.
 It is a super-collosal [sic] spectacle in every sense of the meaning, and on that score alone it is worth a premium price of admission."
 The Monthly Film Bulletin was negative, writing that the film "demonstrates how inordinately boring the convention of size and spectacle can be, when divorced from taste, feeling, and, to a surprising extent, creative talent.
 The film is unimaginatively directed, at a very slow pace in keeping with the general larger than life proportions, and its technical qualities are not impressive."

-The film holds a score of 83% on Rotten Tomatoes based on 18 reviews, with an average rating of 6.40/10.
+The film holds a score of 83% on Rotten Tomatoes based on 63 reviews, with an average rating of 6.50/10.
+The website’s consensus reads: "Summoning all the pageantry and scale Hollywood can muster before letting a corker of a performance by Peter Ustinov run roughshod over it, Quo Vadis? realizes Rome on the big screen in all its gaudy and spectacular glory."